 “Juicing raw cannabis is the Crohn’s Disease health cure that Kristen claims saved her life.
 Diagnosed at 16 with juvenile rheumatoid arthritis, the illness quickly turned into an auto immune disorder that left her bedridden for four years.
 Finally, the teen and her mother began to look for alternative treatments.
 Kristen began juicing raw cannabis, and after a month she claims her pain stopped and her recovery began.
 She is now an advocate for medical marijuana treatment for fellow sufferers.” – Kristen Courtney

-The easiest way to control an edible dose is to take a known amount of THC/CBD on almost empty stomach.
+The easiest way to control an edible dose is to take a known amount of THC/CBD on the almost empty stomach.
 Another way is to munch a little bit, and then wait an hour and gauge the effect before eating more.
-Through effect and trial , the correct dosage can be determined.
+Through effect and trial, the correct dosage can be determined.

-Patients new to medical cannabis are looking for a right solution for conditions.
+Patients new to medical cannabis are looking for the right solution for conditions.
 They were often taking several types of different medications and not getting the results they wanted.
-The reason they came to medical cannabis in the first place was because the meds cocktail was not as effective as they’d like and the side effects became too much to handle.
+The reason they came to medical cannabis in the first place was that the meds cocktail was not as effective as they’d like and the side effects became too much to handle.

 Tinctures allow medication without any psychoactive effects.
 Marijuana tinctures have been around forever.
 Before prohibition in the 1930’s US Pharmacopeia listed tinctures as a preferred form of application.
 Cannabis infused liquor was also a popular choice.
 These days, low-dose ethanol cannabis tinctures are readily available in states with legalized medical cannabis program.

 - Start with ¼ of the recommended “dose” of the herbal drug.